Skip to main content

 How To Add the OPA Spring Boot SDK to an Existing Spring Application

 This guide explains how you can add the OPA Spring Boot SDK to an existing Spring application in order to implement HTTP request authorization.
+For full usage options, consult the repository README.

 Overview